 And let’s be real.
 It’s only after a website problem comes up that these coding gaps are noticed and addressed.

 This is a security nightmare.

-To make sure your website content is secure (and never gets lost), ensure that you have a daily backup of your database and files.
-This can be time consuming!
+Make sure your website content stays secure by creating a daily backup of your database and files.
+This can be time-consuming!
 Pro tip: make sure these services–backup and restore–are included with your hosting plan.
 WP Engine and Siteground provide this daily full backup and restore service at no additional cost.

 5. Only download trustworthy plugins

-This is the WordPress version of the classic Nigerian prince email: you wouldn’t wire transfer $10,000 to rescue far-off royalty—so why would you give an unknown plugin from an unknown developer access to your website?
+This is the WordPress version of the classic Nigerian prince email.
+You wouldn’t wire transfer $10,000 to rescue far-off royalty.
+Why would you give an unknown plugin from an unknown developer access to your website?

 It’s simple: check the trustworthiness of anything you install on your WordPress website.